-This one has been proved time-and-time again.
+I’m just the messenger on this one.
 “These results strongly suggest that the bacteria present in the gut and/or the metabolites produced by the bacteria may be involved in the regulation of the gut-barrier function and could therefore contribute to the indirect toxicity of alcohol consumption.”
 Alcohol is one thing most people don’t want to give up, and I get it.
 You still have to know the facts and then you will need to make the best decisions for yourself.

 The sugar addiction is making us overweight, lethargic and ruining our most prized possession….the gut.
 This study demonstrated sugar’s effects on digestion where it was reported that people had increased constipation and poorer overall gut function while on a high-sugar diet.
 If you think artificial sweeteners like aspartame, sucralose, saccharine, neotame, advantame, and acesulfame potassium-k are any better, think again.
 In fact, I argue that they are far worse than just plain old sugar.